THEGAMER221148/CSP/hacks/background.md

     imagesLoaded++;
     startGameWorld();
   };
+  //Start function
   function startGameWorld() {
     if (imagesLoaded < 2) return;
+  //Define class GameObject (kind of weird that you're doing that inside a function but who am I to judge)
     class GameObject {
+      //constructor to get properties in Egypt
       constructor(image, width, height, x = 0, y = 0, speedRatio = 0) {
         this.image = image;
         this.width = width;